22 SEPTEMBER 2026

 Commissioner Caroline Frère was appointed Head of Unit a.i. of the Federal Computer Crime Unit in July 2023.
 In this role she oversees cybercrime investigations, forensic and technical support, cyber intelligence gathering and the Internet Referral Unit.

-Olaf Jonckers
+Olaf Jonkers

 Head of Risk & Compliance